|

 - Hidebound Pelt (tier eight)

-These can be tailored into leather armor for brawler types, druids, etc., backpacks, as well as ranged/ammo items (quivers, sacks, bandoliers, satchels, etc.).
-Rare packs will have a higher weight reduction and 2 extra slots over their non-rare counterparts (T7 will have +4).
-The T8 (hidebound) pelts will also be used for mannequins, once GU42 is released.
+These can be tailored into leather armor for brawlers and druids, backpacks, as well as ranged/ammo items (quivers, sacks, bandoliers, satchels, etc.).
+Rare packs will have two extra slots over their non-rare counterparts (T7-T10 will have +4).

 Rare Wood